AlternC/tools/migrate_domains/README.md

     -e /tmp/domains.txt, --exclude=/tmp/domains.txt  Path of a file containing domains to
                                                      exclude
+    -i /tmp/domains.txt, --include=/tmp/domains.txt  Path of a file containing domains to
+                                                     include
+    -a /tmp/acct.txt, --accounts=/tmp/accts.txt      Path of a file containing AlternC accounts
+                                                     to include
     -h, --help                                       show this help message
                                                      and exit
 ```